Simple Exercises for Any Long Flight

 However, by staying as active as reasonably possible on an airplane, you can help prevent this from happening!

-Stretching and exercising on the plane is also a great way to tire your muscles and body, making it much easier to fall asleep, and stay asleep.
+Stretching and exercising on the plane is also a great way to tire your muscles and body, making it much easier to actually fall asleep on an airplane.

 Why not stand up while reading this?
 Lets get moving!